Waelson/Stream-Processing-with-KSQL/README.md

 ### 1 - Install Python and Pip

-The installation process of the Python and Pip is very easy, so this tutorial dont't will cover this steps.
+The installation process of the Python and Pip is very easy.
+So this tutorial dont't will cover this steps.
 I recommend you look for more information in [www.python.org](https://www.python.org/downloads/) and [pip.pypa.io](https://pip.pypa.io/en/stable/installing/).

 After you install Python and Pip run the command below to install all dependencies need to execute <code>click_simulator.py</code>.